SadBoxMan/SBM-ROR2-Shenanigans/Monstar Mod/readme.md

 ## Skills Added
 ### Lemurian Skills:
 #### Primary Variants:
+- Elder's Authority
-- Elder Lumerian Fireball
+  - a.k.a Elder Lumerian Fireball
   - Fire 5 fireballs instead of 1
   - Taken directly from the Elder Lumerian
 #### Secondary Variants:
+- Elder's Whisper
-- Elder Lumerian Fire-Breath
+  - a.k.a.
+Elder Lumerian Fire-Breath
   - Breathe fire and burn enemies
   - Also taken from the EL
   - Was originally a Primary SKill variant, but this led to situations where the Lemurian can't hit anything
     - *cough cough Vagrant*
-- Soldier Bash
+- Soldier Tackle (name WIP)
   - Taken from the Unused Paladin character
+    - Known as [paladinbodyleap] internally
   - Charge a short distance, then stun & knockback anything you hit
   - Also a decent way to move just a little faster
     - Can be used while sprinting!